13 Must-Try San Diego Wineries (Who Needs Napa?!)

 Vesper Vineyards

-Husband and wife team Chris Broomell and Alysha Stehly opened Vesper Vineyards with the goal of proving that San Diego could be included among the great wine regions of California.
+Husband and wife team Chris Broomell and Alysha Stehly founded Vesper Vineyards with one goal – proving that San Diego belongs among California’s great wine regions.
+Both grew up in Valley Center, and the winery takes its name from the road their families lived on opposite ends of.

 Witch Creek Winery